La Ronde (amusement park): History

 In 1992, the amusement park was used as a backdrop in the Are You Afraid of the Dark? episode "Laughing in the Dark" (season 1, episode 2) and was given the fictional name "Playland".
 The episode featured the park's giant roller coaster, haunted house with a dragon on the front and its old-fashioned carousel.

 In 2001, the City of Montreal sold La Ronde to Six Flags, an American theme park chain, in a deal completed on May 4, 2001.
-Six Flags acquired all of the assets of the park for $20 million USD and has a long-term contract to lease the land from the city.
+Six Flags acquired all of the assets of the park for $20 million USD and had a long-term contract to lease the land from the city.
 Before the announcement of the Six Flags purchase, the city had considered offers from other bidders including Paramount Parks, Cedar Fair, and Parc Astérix.
-Since then, Six Flags has invested around $90 million in new rides and improvements, such as Le Vampire, Splash, Le Goliath and Ednör – L'Attaque as well as a new main entrance.
+Over a 25 year period, Six Flags had invested around $90 million in new rides and improvements, such as Le Vampire, Splash, Le Goliath and Ednör – L'Attaque as well as a new main entrance.

 In 2007, La Ronde celebrated its 40th anniversary with Expo 67 themed events commemorating the world fair.

 In 2012, a man was struck and killed by "The Vampire" roller-coaster after entering a restricted zone while the ride was operating.

 In 2020, after a three-month delay due to the COVID-19 pandemic, La Ronde opened belatedly for its 54th operating season.
 It closed early for the season too due to the ongoing pandemic.
 Only a limited number of rides were open during its unprecedented two-month season that only ran from August 3 to October 3, 2020.

+On March 5, 2026, it was announced that EPR Properties would acquire La Ronde, as part of a purchase of seven park properties from Six Flags at a combined cost of US$331 million.
+It was stated it would be managed by La Ronde Operations, a company owned by Premier Parks CEO and founder Kieran Burke.The city of Montreal is planning to re-negotiate its lease agreement with EPR.
+The official transfer of the park operations to La Ronde Operations, took place on May 14, 2026.